eraserqueen/elevator-game/README.md

 - You can see the amount of people waiting at ground level.
 - You cannot see the amount of people waiting on any other floor.
 - You can adjust the number of elevators available.
+- You can adjust the maximum capacity of elevators (as long as it doesn't exceed the original specs)
+- You can adjust the maximum speed of elevators (as long as it doesn't exceed the original specs)
 - You can adjust the programming of each elevator individually (making them express/all stops/or anything in between).
 - You can only adjust the elevators at night while employees are away.
 - You can see graphical representations of all variables (employee, elevators, electricity)